DeepanshuSarawagi/AWS/18-MachineLearning/AWS-MachineLearning.md

 ### AWS Translate:

-Used for natural language translation.
+- Used for natural language translation.
+- Allows you to localize content such as website and applications for international users and to easily translate large volumes of text easily.

 ### AWS lex + Connect: